Libraries Circulating Games

 Back to Main Gaming Page

-The Willoughby-Eastlake Public Library system consists of 4 libraries, all of which circulate games with ratings EC-M. Currently the system has around 1,800 games dispersed among the Nintendo DS, Nintendo 3DS, Playstation 3, Playstation 4, Xbox 360, Xbox One, Wii, and Wii-U platforms.
-There is also a small collection of retro Nintendo Entertainment System (NES) and Super Nintendo Entertainment System (SNES) games at each location to check out with the Retro-Bit retro Dup systems we provide.
+The Willoughby-Eastlake Public Library system consists of 4 libraries, all of which circulate games with ratings EC-M. Currently the system has around 1,900 games dispersed among the Nintendo DS, Nintendo 3DS, Playstation 3, Playstation 4, Xbox 360, Xbox One, Wii, and Wii-U platforms.
+There is also a collection of retro Nintendo Entertainment System (NES) and Super Nintendo Entertainment System (SNES) games at each location to check out with the Retro-Bit Retro Duo systems we provide.
 There is a limit enforced of 5 games per card.
-The libraries loan games for 2 weeks (14 days) without an option for renewal.
+The libraries loan all games for 2 weeks (14 days).
+Newer games cannot be renewed, but older games can have the option to be renewed.
 Late fines are $1.00 per day.
-Most games are local use only, but a portion of the older games in the collection are able to have holds placed on them and sent to different libraries within the system.

 The Yorba Linda Public Library (CA) offers X-Box 360, PC, PlayStation2, Playstation3 and Nintendo Wii games for free checkout.
 We carry ratings of "E" for Everyone and "T" for Teen.
 The games can be checked out for a loan period of 3 weeks and are reservable.
 A maximum of 10 games can be checked out per card.
 The library currently has about 300 titles.